Joseph Riehle of Cincinnati and his Unusual

 Joe Riehle, born 1918 in Cincinnati, Ohio, spent most of World War II working at the Radiation Laboratory, also called the Rad Lab, at the Massachusetts Institute of Technology (MIT) in Cambridge, Massachusetts.
 The Rad Lab was a radar research laboratory and prior to the Manhattan Project, it was the most secret and important American research project of the war.

-By the end of 1939 the use of microwaves for various radio and radar applications was recognized to be highly desirable on both sides of the Atlantic, but existing microwave devices were far too low powered to be useful.
+By the end of 1939 the use of microwaves for various radio and radar applications was recognized to be highly desirable on both sides of the Atlantic, but existing microwave devices were too low powered to be useful on ships or airplanes.
 In early 1940, Winston Churchill organized what became the Tizard Mission to introduce US researchers to several new technologies the UK had been developing.
 Among these was the cavity magnetron, a leap forward in the creation of microwaves that made them practical for the first time.

 Loomis arranged for funding under the NDRC and by November of 1940, the MIT research facility began operations.
 Named the “Radiation Laboratory” or “Rad Lab”, an intentionally misleading name suggesting theoretical work on nuclear radiation, the facility was charged primarily with improving the magnetron, developing it for various specific applications and overseeing the ramp-up of production for the war effort.
 Lee A. DuBridge was appointed as the Rad Lab director.
 The lab rapidly expanded, and within months was larger than the UK’s efforts which had been running for several years by this point.
 By 1943 the lab began to deliver a stream of ever-improved devices which could be carried on aircraft and with a short wavelength allowing for a smaller antenna, suitable for mounting on aircraft.
 The short wavelength and high power made it very effective at spotting submarines and even smaller objects from the air.